 Whether you’re a designer, builder, masonry professional, or even a homeowner exploring the possibility of including natural stone in an exterior or interior project, you probably know that mortar is the “glue” that holds masonry units together, binding building blocks, filling the joints between them, and providing structural support.
 This workable paste consists of different amounts of hydrated lime, Portland cement, and sand combined to create a mix that meets certain requirements.
-There are five official types of mortar, all classified according to their bonding properties, flexibility, and compressive strength.
+There are five official types of mortar: M, S, N, O, and K, all of which are classified according to their bonding properties, flexibility, and compressive strength.

 Characteristics of Mortar

-Before choosing a mortar type, it’s crucial to understand the structural requirements of a project.
+Before choosing a mortar type to use, it’s crucial to understand the structural requirements of a project.
 What type of building material will be used?
 What elements will an exterior structure need to withstand?
 Once you understand exactly what you need out of your bonding materials, you can select a mortar type based on the following properties.

-Masonry units will crack if exposed to movement caused by moisture and settling.
-That’s where mortar comes in—to flex and absorb that movement, protecting the structure of the project.
+Masonry units will crack if exposed to movement caused by moisture, settling, and other forces.
+The last thing you want is to watch your build fail after completing it.
+That’s where mortar comes in—to flex and absorb that movement, protecting the structural integrity of the project.
+Different types of mortar boast varying degrees of flexibility, and the right mix will depend partly on the material that you choose to utilize in your project.

 The Most Popular Mortar Types